near-horizon/near-protocol-rewards/README.md

 The SDK runs as a GitHub Action in your repository:

-- Collects metrics every 5 minutes
+- Collects metrics every 12 hours
 - Uses your repository's built-in GitHub token
 - No infrastructure or setup needed
 - Runs completely in GitHub's cloud